weecology/DeepForest/.github/ISSUE_TEMPLATE/data_contribution.md

 ---

+**Data Description:**
-## Please describe the data (location, number of annotations, format and date of collection)
+Provide details on the data, like its location, the number of annotations, format, and the date of collection.

-## Are these data available online?

-We recommend using zenodo for data archiving.
+**Data Availability:**
+Specify if the data is available online and mention any recommended platforms for data archiving, such as Zenodo.
+Additionally, express openness to various data sources and formats.

+**RGB Imagery Collection:**
-## How was the RGB data imagery collected?
-What is the image resolution?
+Explain how the RGB data imagery was collected and state the image resolution.

+**Usage Restrictions:**
-## What are the restrictions to use this data as part of a release model?
+Outline any restrictions associated with using this data in the development of a release model.

-## Contact Information
+**Licensing Information:**
+If the data is associated with a license, provide details then name.

+**Contact Information:**
+Include relevant contact information for further inquiries or clarification.